 The Number Pieces from 1989 seem to take up some previous compositional concerns, in particular employing techniques developed with the first Number Pieces so as to complete some projects that had presumably been on Cage's mind.
 Or so I assume with this piece for one performer, but employing as many as four pianos, moving around on stage.
 I'm also unsure of the full extent of the piece, as the dedicatee (Margaret Leng Tan) has recorded "only" a truncated version of the piece (using 3 pianos, so ignoring some of the material) lasting under twenty minutes for Mode, but 40' might be the full length if all material is used (or at least that's the length of Sabine Liebner's recorded performance — & she's recorded all of the solo piano music listed here, often particularly sparsely & indeed pensively, coming to seem episodic in One2).
 The physical movement of the performer creates a real sense of space here, as well as a dynamism around the music, making for potentially a dramatic & immersive experience.
 The different pianos also employ different varieties of extended sonority, making for some timbral-spatial variety too.
 One2 is thus different from other Number Pieces, but also has some real appeal.
 (Note further that, according to Cage in an interview, One2 follows Two2 chronologically....)
-I still hear freshness & excitement in this music (that also seems to be canonically Cageian, especially in the Mode performance) while also acknowledging one of Cage's most extroverted late pieces.
+I still hear freshness & excitement in this music (that also seems to be canonically Cageian, especially in the Mode performance, emphasizing a sense of surprise or discovery...) while also acknowledging one of Cage's most extroverted late pieces.

 This piece is noted as being in a series with 4'33" & 0'00", and doesn't have musical notation.
 It's basically rigging a concert hall for electronic feedback, the one "gimmick" Number Piece.
 And I haven't heard this piece either... at least not as explicitly attributed to Cage!